gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 ![image](https://user-images.githubusercontent.com/42983801/200339170-e450489d-f17b-4c14-9249-ec2e21a0e97e.png)

+# Leap Motion SDK
+We used the Ultraleap Leapmotion SDK which supports varius compliers(C++, C#, Java, Python and more!).
+For us we we're looking to use Java so this was perfect.
+You can find the SDK here: https://github.com/leapmotion/leapjs

 # How to use?
-* Get your hands on a Leap Motion Controller from Ultraleap (https://www.ultraleap.com/product/leap-motion-controller/)  and run Sample.java
+1. Get your hands on a Leap Motion Controller from Ultraleap (https://www.ultraleap.com/product/leap-motion-controller/)
+2. Take a quick peak at both the Leap Motion SDK docs and the Twilio API docs to get a sense of what they do.
+3. run Sample.java

 # Awards
 Won Best Use of Twilio API Prize among 600 participants at University at Buffalo Hackathon 2018.